By Tony Attwood

 While the jury cried for more

-But even here there are good people around, people who care about civil rights, about dignity, about humanity, and above all perhaps, about our right to be different.
+But even here in these last desperate moments, there are still a few good people around, people who care about civil rights, about dignity, about humanity, and above all perhaps, about our right to be different.

 “Oh, stop that cursed jury,”